thehubbard/esa-pyxel/docs/source/background/detectors.rst

 Detectors
 #########

-According to the YAML file, one CCD or CMOS Detector object is instantiated for each thread, inheriting from a general (abstract) Detector class.
+According to the YAML file, one :py:class:`~pyxel.detectors.CCD` or :py:class:`~pyxel.detectors.CMOS` :py:class:`~pyxel.detectors.Detector` object is instantiated for each thread, inheriting from a general (abstract) :py:class:`~pyxel.detectors.Detector` class.

-The created Detector object is the input of the Detection pipeline, which is passed through all the including models represented by functions.
-We can consider the Detector object as a bucket containing all information and data related to the physical properties of the simulated detector (geometry, material, environment, characteristics), incident photons, created charge-carriers and the generated signals we are interested in at the end of the simulation.
+The created :py:class:`~pyxel.detectors.Detector` object is the input of the Detection :ref:`pipelines`, which is passed through all the including models represented by functions.
+We can consider the :py:class:`~pyxel.detectors.Detector` object as a bucket containing all information and data related to the physical properties of the simulated detector (:py:class:`~pyxel.detectors.Geometry`, :py:class:`~pyxel.detectors.Material`, :py:class:`~pyxel.detectors.Environment`, :py:class:`~pyxel.detectors.Characteristics`), incident photons, created charge-carriers and the generated signals we are interested in at the end of the simulation.

 .. figure:: _static/pyxel_detector.png
     :scale: 25%